alkoclick/alkoclick.github.io/words/articles/Hot tech summer Apple, Colonial Pipeline and workers at Bunq.md

-### Hot tech summer: Apple, Colonial Pipeline and workers at Bunq
 [[2021-09-12]]

 If you’re like me, you probably sometimes step back and ask “_Why is that Alex dude writing a newsletter?
 He has 0 qualifications besides being a white tech guy with a lot of white tech guy confidence.
 He doesn’t even have an editor!
 Could I do the same?_”